rrooggiieerr/esphome-axaremote/README.md

 A synchronised version AXA Remote 2.0 that keeps a second window opener in sync with a master window operen.
 The intended use are large windows that need more power to open.
 The synchronisation is done by sending synchronisation messages back and forth between the window openers.
-This ESPHome External Component uses the same wired bus these synchronisation messages us and interferes with these messages.
+This ESPHome External Component uses the same wired bus these synchronisation messages use and interferes with these messages.

 ## Hardware required: